 This is your standard loan with regular disbursements (payments made quarterly or annually), an annual interest rate, and a maturity date (when the loan is intended to be paid off).
 These loans will likely include additional terms like a grace period after the fundraising deadline, a payment deferral so a payment could be delayed to allow the business to recover from a tough period without being in default, subordination if there is a "senior lender" like a bank, and if the loan is secured by any assets of the business.

-You can offer preferred stock through Vicinity, which gives any investor actual stock ownership of the company.
-Preferred stockholders do not have voting or management rights, but would receive dividends (when applicable) before common stockholders receive anything or, if the company is liquidated, earlier claim on the company's assets than a common stockholder.
+You can offer stock/shares/units through Vicinity, which gives any investor actual stock ownership of the company (or a planned conversion to stock/shares).
+If preferred stock, shareholders may not have voting or management rights, but would receive dividends/distributions (when applicable) before common stockholders receive anything or, if the company is liquidated, earlier claim on the company's assets than a common stockholder.
 Common stockholders tend to be owners and employees of the company.

 Generally, a preferred stock offering on Vicinity will have a "lead" investor who is accredited and will help negotiate the terms of the stock financing.
 The valuation (either pre-money or post-money), which is essentially what the company is considered to be worth, is what you can use to calculate your percentage ownership.